webguru103/smooch-docs/source/rest/index.md

 | **409** | Conflict - You might be trying to update the same resource concurrently. |
 | **429** | Too Many Requests - You are calling our APIs more frequently than we allow. |
 | **500, 502, 503, 504** | Server Errors - Something went wrong on our end. |

+In addition to the status code, the HTTP body of the response will also contain a JSON representation of the error.

 ## Rate Limits